 • Do plans close the school entry gap in knowledge of number?

-• Are pupils given key mathematical language?
+• Are learners given key mathematical language?

 • Are curriculum plans equitable?